Sixth Form Life: Courses Offered

-In Year 12 students complete AS courses which are equivalent to half an A-level.
-Students generally choose four AS courses.
-Some students, who have been particularly successful at GCSE, choose to study 5 AS subjects in Year 12.
+In Year 12 students will choose and study 4 A-level courses.
+Some students, who have been particularly successful at GCSE, may choose to study 5 subjects in Year 12.
 Each course is taught for nine hours per fortnight.

-In Year 13 students will normally progress to A-level courses in three of their Year 12 subjects.
+In Year 13 students will normally continue to study A-level courses in three of their Year 12 subjects.
 In some cases students may complete four A-level courses.
-Students, therefore, leave with either four full A-levels, or three A-levels plus an AS, as well as EPQ (the Extended Project Qualification).
+Students, therefore, leave with either three or four full A-levels, as well as EPQ (the Extended Project Qualification).

-Health and social care can be taken either as a single or double award), and Level 3 - Food Science and Nutrition.
+Vocational subjects include health and social care (can be taken either as a single or double award), and Level 3 - Food Science and Nutrition.

-Each AS course and each A-level course comprises either two or three units of work.
+Each A-level course comprises multiple units of work.
 These are usually assessed through examinations, coursework or a combination of the two.
-Assessments will take place in February of Year 12, and end of year Academic Performance Exams will be held in June-July of Year 12.
+Rigorous internal trial examination assessments will take place in February of Year 12, and end of year Academic Performance Exams will be held in June-July of Year 12.
 In Year 13, trial examinations will be held in January, and final external examination assessments will take place in May-June of Year 13.

 A large number of A-levels are available.
-Information on each, including the titles of the AS and A-level units, can be found in our prospectus.
+Information on each, including the titles of the A-level units, can be found in our prospectus.

 Stuart Evans - ex-student

-Most students, however, following four AS courses in Year 12 will usually progress into Year 13 to take three A-levels.
+The vast majority of students, however, following four A-level courses in Year 12 will usually progress into Year 13 to take three A-levels.
 Any student wishing to continue to study all four A-levels in Year 13 may do so.
-The decision about which course to ‘drop’ will be made at the end of Year 12.
+The decision about which course to drop, if any, will be made at the end of Year 12.
 This decision will be made on the basis of discussion between the students and teachers.
-If parents wish to be involved in these discussions then they are welcome to make an appointment to discuss options.
+Parents are welcome to be involved in the discussion if they so wish.

 Alongside your academic subjects there will be a number of other courses on your timetable:

-For two hours a fortnight all students will follow an EPQ course leading to an AS level - equivalent to half an A-level.
-Details are in the brochure.
+For two hours a fortnight all students will follow an EPQ (Extended Project Qualification) course leading to an AS-level - equivalent to half an A-level.
+Details are in the prospectus.

 This course offers a number of elements: